Bryan Reynolds Preview, Player Props: Pirates vs. Brewers

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with 128 hits and a team-best slugging percentage of .461.
+- Reynolds leads Pittsburgh in slugging percentage (.461) and total hits (129) this season.

-- Among the qualified hitters in MLB play, his batting average ranks 65th, his on-base percentage ranks 90th, and he is 48th in the league in slugging.
+- He ranks 65th in batting average, 89th in on base percentage, and 49th in slugging among qualifying hitters in MLB.

-- Reynolds is batting .286 with one homer during his last outings and is riding a five-game hitting streak.
+- Reynolds will look to extend his six-game hitting streak.
+He's batting .300 with one homer in his last games.

-- Reynolds has picked up a hit in 88 of 122 games this year, with multiple hits 31 times.
+- In 72.4% of his 123 games this season, Reynolds has picked up at least one hit.
+He's also had 31 multi-hit games.

-- Reynolds has had at least one RBI in 35.2% of his games this year (43 of 122), with two or more RBI 15 times (12.3%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 35.0% of his games this year, Reynolds has had at least one RBI.
+He's picked up more than one in 12.2% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.